ACCESS-NRI/access-hive.org.au/docs/model_evaluation/evaluation_on_gadi/index.md

 <ul>
   <li><b>Evaluation</b>
     <br>
-    Model evaluation involves scrutinising a model's performance by comparing its output with observations and through Model/Observation confrontations.
-It also includes experiment comparisons, model testing with different scenarios and inter-model comparisons such as the Coupled Model Intercomparison Project (CMIP).
+    Model evaluation involves scrutinising a model's performance by comparing its output with observations.
+It also includes experiment comparisons, model testing with different scenarios and inter-model comparisons such as those used to prepare for Coupled Model Intercomparison Project (CMIP) submissions.
   <li>
     <b>Diagnostics</b>
     <br>